mitchscobell/mitchscobell.github.io/_posts/2021-02-17-VB-Logging.md

 [This forum post gave me the code to do this](http://www.vbforums.com/showthread.php?342619.html)

-I'll also copy the code below in case the website above goes away.
-I've also added a way to append to a file to have a rolling log.
+I'll also copied the code below in case the website above goes away.
+Further more, I added a way to append to a file to have a rolling log.
 This isn't meant to be used for long term since there is no logic to roll to a new file.
 <!--more-->
 ### An example of reading a file: